-Independence & basic skills - Encouraging children to look after their own belongings and master self-help skills appropriate to their age.
+Independence & Basic Skills - Encouraging children to look after their own belongings and master self-help skills appropriate to their age.
 Carrying out tasks and everyday activities with your child that encourages speaking and listening, basic counting, the development of vocabulary and social skills such as turn taking and self-confidence.

-Reading & Phonics - We ask you to read with your child every night at every age.
+Reading & Phonics - We use the scheme Read Write Inc. Guidance for parents to help children at home is shared through meetings and support materials online.
+We do ask you to read with your child every night at every age.
 This should include you reading to them as well.